cnr-ibba/BIOINFO-guidelines/docs/general/conda.rst

 and many other packages.
 Miniconda is a lighter version of anaconda, which installs only the minimal packages required to work correctly with conda.
-In general, you could decide to install the whole Conda in a local installation, since in your personal computer you could exploit the benefit of the editors and the grafical user interfaces.
+In general, you could decide to install the whole Conda in a local installation, since in your personal computer you could exploit the benefit of the editors and the graphical user interfaces.
-When working on a remote server, using Miniconda is recommended since you have the full control on what is installed and generally you don't need starting grafical interfaces on a remote servers.
+When working on a remote server, using Miniconda is recommended since you have the full control on what is installed and generally you don't need starting graphical interfaces on a remote servers.
 If you are in doubt, please see the `Anaconda or Miniconda`_ section of conda installation guide.